Commerzbank swings to Q1 net profit, beating expectations

-Germany's Commerzbank (CBKG.DE) swung to a first quarter profit, beating expectations, as the lender undergoes a major restructuring, and it said its outlook for revenues in 2021 was rosier than it had earlier anticipated.
+FRANKFURT (Reuters) - Germany’s Commerzbank swung to a first quarter profit, beating expectations, as the lender undergoes a major restructuring, and it said its outlook for revenues in 2021 was rosier than it had earlier anticipated.

 Commerzbank said on Wednesday it posted a net profit of 133 million euros ($161.2 million) in the three months through March, compared with a loss of 291 million euros a year earlier.
 Analysts had expected a net loss of 131 million euros.